Ripseync/Gamon/patchnotes.md

 ---

-## 2026-06-05 — Demo Preview with DRUNKMUNKI

-- Hello DrunkMunki !
-- **This is a test** — Welcome to the preview.
-- Let me know what you think about [website](https://gamingalliance.net) mentions, and let me know if adjustments need to be done on **[Discord](https://discord.gg/3jqpTSctJJ)**.
-- **Ilum says hi to Travis !** :).
-- Launcher should pull and **Auto-Update** on start when I edit files so no maintenance on your end.
-- Auto-pull/update patch notes / rules / docs / launcher interface edits / ingame mods / ingame configs / server IP to auto-join.
-Everything is managed remotely client-side.

----

 ## 2026-06-02 — Video backgrounds, sound & one-click join

 - Brand-new home screen with a **looping video background** that shuffles through multiple clips.